 Tcl and Tk must be installed before installing OOMMF.
-Tcl and Tk are available for free download from Scriptics Corporation4.
+Tcl and Tk are available for free download from the Tcl Developer Xchange hosted by Ajuba Solutions.
 We recommend the latest stable versions of Tcl and Tk concurrent with this release of OOMMF.
 OOMMF requires at least Tcl version 7.5 and Tk version 4.1 on Unix platforms, and requires at least Tcl version 7.6 and Tk version 4.2 on Microsoft Windows platforms.
 OOMMF software does not support any alpha or beta versions of Tcl/Tk, and each release of OOMMF may not work with later releases of Tcl/Tk.
 Check the release dates of both OOMMF and Tcl/Tk to ensure compatibility.